 Where do you want the company to be by the end of the financial year?
 Set goals to strive toward.
 Make them sensible, but also goals you’ll need to stretch for.
 Create a step-by-step plan for how you’re going to reach those goals (for example, by increasing spend on sales and marketing) and make sure you’ve accounted for those costs in your forecasts.

 In the same way you estimate your costs, look at your numbers and try to figure out a forecast for how much revenue you can expect in the year.
 You can do this by understanding the cost-of-acquisition (how much it costs you to acquire a new customer), how long the customers remain with you, their average spend, and which products or services bring in the most profit.

 All these numbers can be worked out based on the data in your Xero account and Change app.

 Once you’ve got these estimates, compare them both to come up with monthly, quarterly, and yearly targets.
 You can use these targets to track your progress.

 Get expert advice

 Your bookkeeper can help you understand how to create forecasts and formulate a financial plan.
 With their help, you can understand which months will have tight cash flow, and where you experience times of plenty and should put away money to help you survive the lean times.
 Talk to your bookkeeper and your financial plan today.

 Financial planning is sensible business – with a plan in place you’ll be able to understand how your business is tracking and whether you’ll be able to meet your goals.

-Here at Change, we’re all about positive changes to improve your business.
+Here at Bookbird, we’re all about positive changes to improve your business.
 We can provide you with that year-round visibility that’s so key to being successful in business, all while taking a stressful job off your hands.
-Go on, book a meeting to talk to the team at Change about your business needs.
+Go on, book a meeting to talk to the team at Bookbird about your business needs.